Race to Zero Report

 Our carbon footprint from September 2021-2022 was 14 CO2 tonnes and 100% was scope 3 emissions.

-We have committed to the following 10 actions to go beyond net zero:
+We committed to the following 10 actions to go beyond net zero:

 Acting to increase the number of event sector SME’s with net zero commitments within The Race to Zero as a Race to Zero Accelerator